Aggarwal-Gavesh-25/Frequency-Filtered-Video-Viewer/README.md

 ## Resources Referred

 - Python was a part of my 3rd semester's curriculum and therefore, I was well acquainted with the terminologies and basics.
-- To gather knowledge regarding this particular project, I referred:
+- To gather knowledge regarding this particular project, I referred: Youtube, Stack Overflow, Chat GPT
--> Youtube
--> Stack Overflow
--> Chat GPT
 - To create Quarto blog post, I referred to this [video](https://www.youtube.com/watch?v=YoKjBcuUP0s ).

 ## Usage